larryhastings/correlate/README.md

 match objects where either each object has a `value_a` or a `value_b` in common with another object in the group.
-These are relevant because choosing one of the matches from these groups will remove at least one other value from that group from consideration (because that `value_a` or `value_b` is now "used" and so that match will be thrown away).
+These are relevant because choosing one of the matches from these groups will remove at least one other value from consideration in that group, because that `value_a` or `value_b` is now "used" and so all remaining match using those values will be discarded.

 There's a utility function called `grouper()` that computes these connected groups.  (`grouper()` only handles the case when `reuse_a == reuse_b == False`; there are alternate